-When it comes to hearing loss, one huge problem is overcoming our own insecurities.
+One huge problem is overcoming our insecurities when it comes to hearing loss.
 Learn about overcoming the stigma of hearing aids from our friend, Mike Richardson, the VP of Marketing for Blue Angels Hearing.

 A social stigma is a sign of disapproval of a particular person.
-Human society creates a sense of shame in the minds of the people it signals out.
+Human society creates a sense of shame in the people’s minds it signals out.
 This represents one of the cruelest sides of humanity.

 Overcoming the Social Stigma of Wearing Hearing Aids